NguyenHuy190303/CoFT/docs/thesis/Thesis_VAMK_Refactored.md

 # ABSTRACT

+Author: Nguyen Quoc Huy
+Title of the thesis: CoFT: A Dual-Branch, Semi-Supervised Learning Framework for Time Series Analysis via Cross-Domain Co-Training
+Year: 2025
+Language: English
+Number of pages: [Will be updated]
+Supervisor: [To be filled]

 The proliferation of time series data across numerous domains has been met with a critical bottleneck: the scarcity of labeled data required for training robust deep learning models.
 This label-scarcity exigency is particularly pronounced in high-stakes fields like healthcare and industrial monitoring, where data annotation is expensive, time-consuming, and requires deep domain expertise.
 This thesis addresses this challenge by proposing **CoFT (Co-training with Frequency and Temporal domains)**, a novel dual-branch, semi-supervised learning framework.
 CoFT uniquely leverages the complementary nature of the temporal and frequency domains, operationalizing them not as features to be fused, but as two conditionally independent views for a true co-training methodology.

-The framework's core innovation is a gentle, ultra-low coupling weight that enables reciprocal teaching between the two domains via a pseudo-labeling mechanism.
-Through a rigorous, multi-stage evaluation, this work demonstrates that the CoFT architecture achieves a total accuracy improvement of up to **+8.17%** over a state-of-the-art baseline on benchmark datasets.
-This performance gain is methodically deconstructed to disambiguate the architectural contribution from the often-conflated impact of hyperparameter optimization.
+The research primarily utilizes a sophisticated six-stage training pipeline built upon the state-of-the-art CA-TCC framework, extending it with a parallel frequency-domain branch.
+The core innovation is a cross-domain co-training module orchestrated by a hybrid loss function.
+Experiments were conducted using three public benchmark datasets—HAR, Sleep-EDF, and Epilepsy—after a rigorous and challenging process of replicating the original paper's data preprocessing and splitting methodology to ensure academic fairness.

+The experimental results indicate that the CoFT framework significantly outperforms the strong baseline, achieving accuracy improvements of up to **+8.17%**.
 A key finding is the "Less is More" phenomenon, a counter-intuitive discovery that an ultra-low co-training weight (λ_ct = 0.0001) is optimal for preventing "label confusion" and maximizing performance.
-This work provides not only a practical, high-performing model but also fundamental insights into the dynamics of cross-domain co-training for time series analysis and a principled methodology for transferring learned parameters to new datasets.
+This work provides not only a practical, high-performing model but also fundamental insights into the dynamics of cross-domain co-training and a principled methodology for transferring learned parameters to new datasets.

-**Keywords**: Time Series Analysis, Semi-Supervised Learning, Self-Supervised Learning, Co-Training, Deep Learning, Frequency Domain, Contrastive Learning, Label Scarcity.
+Keywords: Time Series Analysis, Semi-Supervised Learning, Self-Supervised Learning, Co-Training, Deep Learning, Frequency Domain, Contrastive Learning, Label Scarcity.

 ---
-## **Table of Contents**
+## **TABLE OF CONTENTS**

+ABSTRACT ................................................................................
+2
+LIST OF FIGURES ....................................................................
+[X] LIST OF TABLES .....................................................................
+[X] ABBREVIATIONS ....................................................................
+[X] NOTATION TABLE ...................................................................
+[X]

 - **Chapter 1: Introduction**
   - 1.1 Background and perspectives of the thesis topic